High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: A Roadmap for the HPSC Community

 Encouragingly, progress is already underway.
 Efforts such as the \textit{pbdR} suite~\citep{hasan2019scalable}, \textit{ExaGeoStat}~\citep{abdulah2018exageostat}, and other high-performance libraries demonstrate the viability of scalable statistical software that harnesses distributed-memory systems and accelerators.
 Interdisciplinary sessions at conferences such as Supercomputing (SC), Joint Statistical Meetings (JSM), and SIAM are also fostering dialogue between statisticians and computational scientists.
 However, these efforts remain fragmented—often limited to isolated projects without shared standards, cohesive tooling, or broad adoption.
 For HPSC to mature into a unified ecosystem, the community must move from isolated success stories to an integrated framework that supports sustainable growth and wide applicability.

-HPC offers unparalleled capabilities, including high-throughput computation, access to GPUs, TPUs, and IPUs, as well as powerful tools to profile and optimize performance.
+HPC offers unparalleled capabilities, including high-throughput computation, access to GPUs, TPUs, and IPUs, as well as powerful tools for profiling and optimizing performance.
 Statistical science, in turn, offers essential contributions to uncertainty quantification, dimensionality reduction, reproducibility, and interpretability—core elements often lacking in traditional HPC applications.
 Yet integration is still hindered by several structural barriers.
 HPC resources are often inaccessible to statisticians due to administrative overhead, institutional gatekeeping, and unfamiliar software stacks.
 Most statisticians work in interactive, high-level languages such as R or Python, while HPC workflows tend to rely on batch processing, lower-level languages, and rigid scheduling systems.
-Additionally, few individuals possess deep expertise in both domains, creating knowledge silos that slow collaboration and limit methodological innovation.
+Additionally, a few individuals possess deep expertise in both domains, creating knowledge silos that slow collaboration and limit methodological innovation. { A key step toward overcoming these barriers is the formation of a dedicated community around HPSC.
+To this end, the recently launched webpage \footnote{\url{https://hpsc4science.org}} serves as a central hub for building this community.
+The platform aims to connect statisticians, data scientists, and HPC scientists by organizing workshops, short courses, collaborative projects, and online discussions.
+This should provide visibility for emerging tools, encourage mentorship across career stages, and promote interdisciplinary engagement.
+By establishing a common identity and shared resources, this community-driven effort will accelerate the maturation of HPSC from scattered initiatives into a cohesive field with global impact. }

-To address these challenges, we propose a roadmap centered around five pillars: dialogue, education, software, reproducibility, and funding.
+Herein, we also propose a roadmap to address these challenges centered around five pillars: dialogue, education, software, reproducibility, and funding.

 \begin{enumerate} \item \textit{Dialogue}: Establish sustained communication channels between HPC and statistical communities through interdisciplinary panels, workshops, and joint research initiatives.
 These forums can surface shared challenges, accelerate collaboration, and catalyze co-designed solutions.